-In December 2018, we amended the Supply Agreement with MannKind, whereby MannKind's aggregate total commitment of RHI API under the Supply Agreement was not reduced; however, the annual minimum purchase commitments of RHI API under the Supply Agreement were modified and extended for an additional year through 2024, which timeframe would have previously lapsed after calendar year 2023.
-Specifically, the minimum annual purchase commitments in calendar years 2019 through 2024 were modified to 65.8 million of insulin in 2019, 615.9 million in 2020 and in 2021, 619.8 million in 2022 and in 2023, and 68.7 million in 2024.
-As a result of this amendment, MannKind has agreed to pay us an amendment fee of \$2.0 million, which we recognized in net revenues in our consolidated statement of operations for the year ended December 31, 2018.
+The MannKind agreement was amended several times between 2014 and 2019.
+In August 2019, we amended the Supply Agreement with MannKind whereby MannKind's aggregate total commitment of RHI API under the Supply Agreement was modified and extended for an additional two years through 2026, which timeframe would have previously lapsed after calendar year 2024.
+As a result of this amendment, MannKind paid us an amendment fee of \$2.75 million, which we recognized in net revenues in our consolidated statement of operations for the year ended December 31, 2019.